binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter5.md

 Discussed in more depth in the [Network](#network) chapter.

-This “outside” vulnerability can be mitigated by the implementation of Li-Fi (Light Fidelity) systems.
+The “outside” vulnerability can be mitigated by the implementation of Li-Fi (Light Fidelity) systems.
 Li-Fi transmits high-speed data using visible light communication (VLC), and as the light waves cannot penetrate walls, external access becomes virtually impossible.
 Li-Fi AP’s also have an inherent short range which is essentially diffused by windows.
 The [speed benefits](http://www.sciencealert.com/li-fi-tested-in-the-real-world-for-the-first-time-is-100-times-faster-than-wi-fi) of Li-Fi are also compelling, many times faster than current Wi-Fi speeds.

 I usually use a pass-phrase of about 40 characters long, made up of as close as I can get to random characters which are a mix of alphanumeric, upper case, lower case and symbols.
 For some people it can be a little awkward.
 For those abiding by best practises of using password vaults, it should actually be easier than typing a short pass-phrase, because they will be copy -> pasting it.
 In this case there is no convenience lost, in fact if it feels inconvenient, this should push the user toward using a password vault, which they should be using already.